FAQs

 Windows 10/11 on physical hardware with a recent GPU and vendor drivers, 32Gb RAM for large STL files, SSD.

 If you must virtualize for other reasons, use a dedicated machine for Split3r or consider dual-boot.
-Advanced users may try PCIe GPU passthrough (VFIO)—still unsupported.
+Advanced users may try PCIe GPU passthrough (VFIO

 Support policy